kyma-project/api-gateway/docs/api-rule-cr.md

 ### Status codes

-These are the status codes used to describe the VirtualServices and Oathkeeper Access Rules:
+These are the status codes used to describe VirtualServices and Oathkeeper Access Rules:

 | Code   |  Description |
 |---|---|